 This article is by no means an instruction of how to search but only the fundamentals behind why CPOs search.

 Searching is necessary to provide a safe and secure environment for the Principal.
 The CPO must identify illicit objects and ensure that the Principal’s location is sterile from cameras, listening devices and other espionage equipment.

 Use of Equipment

-Close protection operatives often maintain access control at venues and private residences and must search visitors and guests.
-Some close protection operatives believe that this task is below them, thinking they are ‘bodyguards’, not security guards or searchers.
+Close protection operatives often maintain access control at venues and private residences so must search visitors and guests.
+Some close protection operatives believe that this task is beneath them, thinking they are ‘bodyguards’, not security guards or searchers.
 Still, searching someone who could wish to cause harm to their Principal is a vital part of guarding.
 CPOs should not be job snobs if anything they should look at every role and try to be involved as much as possible.
-Practising every task acts as a refresher, honing skills and enhancing experience.
+Practising every task acts as a refresher, honing skills, and enhancing experience.

 A searcher should be polite and professional.
 They should inform the person about to be searched that, to gain entry, they must be searched for security reasons as requested by the Principal or as demanded by the venue entry rules.
 The CPO must remember that they represent their Principal and company.
 The Principal will want to hear that a member of their security team has been professional and polite, not rude, and aggressive to one of their guests on arrival.

 The search must be systematic; each company and operative will or should have a system and methods to ensure that the search is thorough.
 A methodical system helps to avoid searches becoming cursory.
 A cursory search may only deter amateurs or those that are nervous about carrying out their intentions to harm or cause disruptions.